 Retirement is effective on the first of the month.
 Your monthly benefit will begin following a bona fide break in service of at least one full calendar month from your retirement date over a period you normally would work.

-To begin receiving your benefit payments in a timely manner, submit your application and all required documents to VRS at least 60 days, but not more than four months (120 days), before you want to retire.
-Example: If you wish to retire on July 1, submit your application by May 1.
+To begin receiving your benefit payments in a timely manner, apply for retirement at least 60 days, but not more than four months (120 days), before you want to retire.
+Example: If you wish to retire on July 1, apply by May 1.
 You will receive your first benefit payment on August 1 for the month of July.

 When you apply for retirement, you will elect a benefit payout option.
 Your election is irrevocable, meaning you cannot change it once you retire, with the exception of the Survivor Option under some circumstances.